 Supabase to AWS RDS Migration

-Role: Cloud & DevOps Engineer (Freelance)
+Role: DevOps Engineer

 Stack: AWS DMS · AWS RDS (PostgreSQL) · Supabase (PostgreSQL) · Terraform · EC2 Bastion · Secrets Manager